 Machinery onboard ships require regular care and maintenance so that their working life and efficiency can be increased, and the cost of operation, which includes unnecessary breakdowns and spares, can be reduced.
-For different types of machinery and systems, different measuring tools, instruments and gauges are used on ship.
+For different types of machinery and systems, various measuring tools, instruments and gauges are used on a ship.

-Measuring instruments and gauges are used to measure various parameters such as clearance, diameter, depth, ovality, trueness etc. These are important engineering parameters which describes the condition of the working machinery.
+Measuring instruments and gauges are used to measure various parameters such as clearance, diameter, depth, ovality, trueness, etc. These are critical engineering parameters, which describe the condition of the working machinery.

 Popular mechanical gauges and tools used on ships are:

 They are used to measure lengths and other geometrical parameters.
 This tool is one of the most famous measuring instruments in mechanical engineering.
 They can be a single steel plate or a flexible tape type tool.
 They are usually available in the measuring scale of inch or cm.

 They are used for quick measurement of parts and always kept with other measuring gauge or tools in the workshop for handy access.
 The ruler and scales are not used where precise measurement is required.
 It is made from stainless steel which is durable and will not rust or corrode.

 They are usually of two types- inside and outside calliper.
 They are used to measure internal and external size (e.g. diameter) of an object.
 It requires an external scale to compare the measured value.
 This tool is used on those surface where a straight ruler scale cannot be used.
 After measuring the body/ part, the opening of the calliper mouth is kept against the ruler to measure the length or diameter.

 Some callipers are integrated with a measuring scale; hence there is no need of other measuring instruments to check the measured length.
 Other types are odd leg and divider calliper.